How to Organize Kitchen Drawers: Simple Steps That Actually Work

 Here is the bank of drawers next to our sink.
 I just needed to organize the top three drawers.

 The top drawer holds kitchen tools and my stack of parchment paper.
-The bottom drawer holds Corning Ware and Pyrex dishes, which thank goodness didn’t need organizing.
+The bottom drawer holds Corning Ware and Pyrex dishes, which, thank goodness, didn’t need organizing.

 In the top drawer, I first cleaned it out.
 Then I added the drawer liner and did just a little bit of rearranging.
 The vegetable peelers were in another drawer, but will work better here.

-I use parchment paper almost for meal preparation and buy it in bulk (3500 sheets) at my local restaurant supply store.
+I use parchment paper almost exclusively for meal preparation and buy it in bulk (3500 sheets) at my local restaurant supply store.
 Here is a bulk package of parchment paper for a good price.

 In the next drawer, I used a combination of a plastic divider I already had with the new clear plastic containers.